Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 ### Using the Alfresco S3 Connector

-If you have the S3 connector amp applyed to your docker image then you could enable it in kubernetes by setting the following values:
+If you have the S3 connector amp applied to your docker image then you could enable it in kubernetes by setting the following values:

 ```
 helm install alfresco-incubator/alfresco-content-services \